The Importance of a Sales Team

 In fact, according to a marketing publication, “one of the keys to customer retention through sales is to perform sales follow-ups.
 Setting up after-sales calls or meetings is a great way to maintain and build a positive relationship and gives the customer an opportunity to provide feedback about their experience of the product or service.
 If the customer has a complaint or issue, it can be dealt with quickly and professionally.”

 More often than not, customers don’t report an unhappy experience with a company and just simply switch to a competitor.
 A web analytics company, claim that “71% of consumers have ended their relationship with a company due to poor customer service.”
 On the other hand, customers who are loyal to the brand tend to refer friends or clients via word of mouth, which can lead to an increase in the brand’s awareness and reputation.

 In an article Forbes found that “increasing customer retention rates by just 5%, increases profits by 25% to 95%.”
 What’s more, according to an eConsultancy report “82% of companies agree that retention is cheaper to execute than acquisition.”

 Therefore, customer retention is key to business growth as maintaining customers is cheaper than acquiring new ones, and can also contribute to the profit of a business.

 Companies should not underestimate the importance of their sales team and the vital role they play in an organization’s growth.
 Sales teams not only increase revenue but they also have a strong impact on brand reputation, long-term customer relationships, retention of customers and overall business growth.

-ManagePro CRM can help you optimize your sales pipeline and positively impact a sales team’s performance.
-To find out more about how marketing automation can help you, contact us today for a free trial.
+FIVE CRM can help you optimize your sales pipeline and positively impact a sales team’s performance.
+To find out more about how marketing automation can help you, contact us today for a free live demonstration.